At-Home GMAT Experience: I Finally Took My GMAT Online Exam

-So, this is just the beginning of Ankit’s story on how he took the GMAT online exam.
+So, this is just the beginning of Ankit’s story on how he took the GMAT online exam at home.
 And we have decided to share this story with you so that you can make an informed decision about taking the online exam.
 Moreover, Ankit has shared the tricks he used to tackle the most dreaded GMAT online whiteboard.

 For those of you who are new to the “GMAT aspirants club”, we would like to give you a brief on why the new GMAT online exam is a big deal.

 With the unprecedented COVID-19 situation across the world leading to a complete lockdown, GMAC, owner, and administrator of the GMAT came up with the new interim GMAT online exam that MBA aspirants could take from the comfort of their homes.

 While everything seemed perfect, there was just one big problem: the GMAT online whiteboard.

 Let us not tell you anything more about the online whiteboard.
 We will show you how the GMAT aspirants and forums reacted to this so that you understand the gravity of the situation:

 We at CrackVerbal wrote to the GMAC conveying our concern regarding the impact that the GMAT online whiteboard could possibly have on our students’ performance and above all, their confidence.